ewilded/shelling/README.md

 Original work by: Julian H. https://github.com/ewilded/shelling

-# SHELLING - a comprehensive OS command injection payload generator (available in the Burp App Store as Command Injection Attacker).
+# SHELLING - a comprehensive OS command injection payload generator (an OLD version available in the Burp App Store as Command Injection Attacker).

 ![Logo](logo.png?raw=true)
 # What is SHELLING?